Boundary-Aware Uncertainty for Feature Attribution Explainers: INTRODUCTION

-Recent works have shown that existing explainers can be inconsistent or unstable.
-For example, given similar samples, explainers might provide different explanations \citep{alvarez-melis2018,slack_foolingLIMESHAP}.
+However, recent works have shown that local explainers can be inconsistent or unstable.
+For example, explainers may yield highly dissimilar explanations for similar samples \citep{alvarez-melis2018,zulqarnain_lipschitzness}, exhibit sensitivity to imperceptible perturbations \citep{dombrowski2019explanations,ghorbaniInterpretationNeuralNetworks2019, slack_foolingLIMESHAP}, or lack stability under repeated application \citep{VSI_visani2022}.
 When working in high-stakes applications, it is imperative to provide the user with an understanding of whether an explanation is reliable, potentially problematic, or even misleading.
 A way to guide users regarding an explainer's reliability is to provide corresponding \emph{uncertainty quantification} estimates.

 One can consider explainers as function approximators; as such, standard techniques for quantifying the uncertainty of estimators can be utilized to quantify the uncertainty of explainers.
-This is the strategy utilized by existing methods for producing uncertainty estimates of explainers \citep{reliable:neurips21,cxplain}.
-However, we observe that for explainers, this is not sufficient; because in addition to uncertainty due to the function approximation of explainers, explainers also have to deal with the uncertainty due to the complexity of the decision boundary (DB) of the black-box model in the local region being explained.
+This is the strategy utilized by existing methods that estimate explainer uncertainty (e.g. \citep{reliable:neurips21,cxplain}).
+However, we observe that for explainers, this is not sufficient; in addition to uncertainty due to the {\em function approximation} of explainers, explainers also have to deal with the uncertainty due to the complexity of the {\em decision boundary (DB)} of the black-box model in the local region being explained.

-Consider the following example: we are using a prediction model for a medical diagnosis using two features, level of physical activity and body mass index (BMI) (Fig. \ref{fig:example1}).
-In order to understand the prediction and give actionable recommendations to the patient, we use a feature attribution method to evaluate the relative importance of each feature.
-Because of the nonlinearity of the prediction model, patients A and B show very similar symptoms, but are given very different recommendations.
-Note that while this issue is related to the notion of explainer uncertainty, measures of uncertainty that only consider the explainer would not capture this phenomenon.
-This suggests that any notion of uncertainty is incomplete without capturing information related to the local behavior of the model.
-Therefore, the ability to quantify uncertainty for DB-related explanation instability is desirable.